Area Museum and Historical Society Schedules

 Historic wireless apparatus associated with Marconi, De Forest, Armstrong,

+Edison, and other pioneers.
 Rare collections of telegraph, radio, amateur-broadcast,

 and television equipment explained and demonstrated.